-The trick is only to check these emails when you need to make a purchase.
-Otherwise, the sales might be too tempting—you have to know your limits.
+The trick is to only check these emails when you need to make a purchase.
 If you don’t feel like signing up for newsletters, there are other ways to come by coupons.

 Compare Prices and Use Price Matches

-Do you love to shop at Amazon?
-One of the best price-tracking tools you can use is Camelcamelcamel.com.
-Name aside, this useful tool links up to your Amazon account to track the prices of anything on your wish list.
-Set your desired price and receive an email alert when the price drops on an item.
+One of the best price-tracking applications you can use when regularly shopping Amazon is Camelcamelcamel.
+This useful tool links to your Amazon account to track the price of anything on your wishlist, and it sends you an email alert when an item drops into your price range.

 There are many similar browser extensions and apps you can use to view the price history of an item, see where it’s on sale, and compare prices.
-This is especially helpful for shopping at retailers that offer price match guarantees, which is most major retailers these days.
-See something you want on Amazon, but don't want to wait for it to ship?
-Use these apps to provide proof that an item you want is cheaper online or elsewhere, and they’ll match the price for you.
+This is especially helpful for shopping at retailers that offer price match guarantees.
+See something you want on Amazon but don't want to wait for it to ship?
+Use these apps to provide proof that an item you want is cheaper online, and many retailers will match the price for you.

 Buy Discounted Gift Cards

-You might be able to find a $100 Target gift card for $90 or $85 through one of these outlets.
-Keep an eye out and you may even find gift cards selling for 35% under face value.
+You might be able to find a $100 Target gift card for $90 or $85 through one of these outlets, and gift cards can sell for up to 35% under face value.
 If you're strategic about buying discounted cards for stores where you would ordinarily shop, it's a great way to trim your budget.

 Take Advantage of Cash-Back Opportunities

-Shopping portals such as Rakuten (formerly Ebates) offer one easy option.
-With an account at these sites, you shop online via their affiliate links.
+Shopping portals such as Rakuten (formerly Ebates) offer an easy option.
+Once you've created an account, you shop online via affiliate links.
 In return, you get a certain percentage of cash-back points with each purchase.
 Once you reach the threshold, you’ll be able to redeem your rewards for cash.